“No Safe Spaces”: Carolla - Prager flick calls out violent snowflakes big time

 But that said, our readers should know such films are out there.
 Otherwise, the propaganda battle waged by Hollywood’s faux-Marxist filmmakers will ultimately prove victorious.

-All of which gets us back to this Corolla-Prager documentary, currently available via the Amazon Prime streaming service.
+All of this gets us back to this Corolla-Prager documentary, currently available via the Amazon Prime streaming service.
 Amazon offers us this descriptive blurb.

 “The First Amendment and free speech are under attack in America today.
 Comedian and podcast king Adam Carolla with radio host Dennis Prager take the audience on a powerful journey to expose the growing threat to free speech taking place on university campuses, in social media, and at your place of work.”